We’re always talking about self care, but what does it mean?

 True self-care is not salt baths and chocolate cake, it is making the choice to build a life you don’t need to regularly escape from.

-This quote from Brianna Wiest recently made its way into my consciousness.
-Makes sense, no?
+Brianna Wiest quote says it all.
 Create the kind of life you want to live.
 But it’s not always easy.

-“It is often doing the ugliest thing that you have to do,” Wiest goes on to say.
-“Like sweat through another workout or tell a toxic friend you don’t want to see them anymore or get a second job so you can have a savings account or figure out a way to accept yourself so that you’re not constantly exhausted from trying to be everything, all the time….”
+“It is often doing the ugliest thing that you have to do,” Wiest says “Like sweat through another workout or tell a toxic friend you don’t want to see them anymore or get a second job so you can have a savings account or figure out a way to accept yourself so that you’re not constantly exhausted from trying to be everything, all the time….”

-So for this holiday season, I put together a list of self-care gifts designed to help you build the areas of your life you want to strengthen and help you face the things we often want to avoid.
+For this holiday season, I put together a list of self-care gifts to help you build the areas of your life you want to strengthen and face the things you try to avoid.

 Self-care gifts for your writing life